Before you create a design system, do these three things

 2. What is the natural hierarchy of these pages?

 3. How will users interact with and flow through the site?

 If you start designing without knowing the answer to these three questions, you can easily miss the mark.

-By knowing how many pages you have and establishing the hierarchy of those pages, you can start to imagine how many custom pages, template pages, and modules you will need.
+By knowing how many pages you have and establishing the hierarchy of those pages, you can start to imagine how many custom pages, templatized pages, and modules you will need.
 A good design balances uniqueness, consistent themes, and scalability.
-By understanding which pages are most important, it gives you more context and colour over how you will design.
+By understanding which pages are most important, it gives you more context and color over how you will design.

 For example, think about a SaaS company and the architectures you commonly see (like the image above).